Starting the Gold Award

 Skill, Physical Recreation and Service sections

-Requirements: at least one hour per week over a minimum of 6 months for each section.
+Requirements: at least one hour per week over a minimum of 12 months/52 weeks for each section.

-- Skill is expected to include some advanced or extra dimension rather than just the basics (e.g. learn to drive plus back a trailer, research accident causes and attend a Defensive Driving course.)
+• Skill is expected to include some advanced or extra dimension rather than just the basics.

 Please note that a ‘school year’ is not deemed to be ‘12 months’.
 Activities must be carried on for a full 12 months (52 weeks) of actual participation.
-This needs to be able to be verified - ensure your Personal Planner is signed every time you carry out your weekly commitment.
+This needs to be able to be verified - ensure you enter on the ORB every time you carry out your weekly commitment.

 The website www.dofehillary.org.nz lists the vast range of activities which are suitable for these three sections.